-- To understand the concepts and architecture of the World Wide Web. - To understand and practice embedded dynamic scripting on client side Internet Programming - To understand and practice web development techniques on client-side - To explain concept of Java Script for developing web applications - To explain the working of LAMP server for executing PHP Applications
+- To understand the concepts and architecture of the World Wide Web. - To understand and practice embedded dynamic scripting on client side Internet Programming - To understand and practice web development techniques on client-side - To explain concept of Java Script for developing web applications - To explain the working of LAMP server for executing PHP Applications - To know about AJAX and JQuery

 - 1. Acquire knowledge about functionalities of world wide web - 2.
 Explore markup languages features and create interactive web pages using them - 3.
 Learn and design Client side validation using scripting languages - 4.
 Acquire knowledge about Open source JavaScript libraries - 5.
-Able to design front end web page and connect to the back end databases.
+Able to design front end web page and connect to the back end databases. - 6.
+Apply JQuery in the web page development